-Reinsurance accounting is utilized for ceded and assumed transactions when risk transfer provisions have been met.
+The Company utilizes reinsurance accounting for ceded and assumed transactions when risk transfer provisions have been met.
 To meet risk transfer requirements, a reinsurance contract must include insurance risk, consisting of both underwriting and timing risk, and a reasonable possibility of a significant loss to the reinsurer.

-Reinsurance premiums ceded and reinsurance recoveries on benefits and claims incurred are deducted from their respective revenue and benefit and expense accounts.
+Reinsurance premiums ceded and reinsurance recoveries on benefits and claims incurred are deducted from their respective revenue, benefit, and expense accounts.
 Prepaid reinsurance premiums, included in other assets, are premiums that are paid in advance for future coverage.
 Amounts receivable and payable to reinsurers are offset for account settlement purposes for contracts where the right of offset exists, with net reinsurance receivables included in other assets and net reinsurance payables included in other liabilities.
 Reinsurance receivables and payables may include balances due from reinsurance companies for paid and unpaid losses.
+Reinsurance terminations and recapture gains are recorded in other income.